 D. Swollen or red gums next to a tooth which is hurting.

 Which one of these statements is TRUE when it comes to encouraging tooth decay?

 A. Having fluoride treatments when you see your dentist for professional cleanings.

 B. Excess saliva production causing a condition called ‘moist mouth’.

 C. Not eating enough sugar in your diet to feed the healthy bacteria in your mouth.

 D. Avoiding flossing until you see your dentist every six months.

-Dr. Lois Lee and our Meadowdale Dental Clinic team always welcome your oral health questions and concerns.
-We look forward to working with you in Lynnwood, Washington, to create the smile you deserve.
+Dr. Dr. Lois Lee and our Meadowdale team always welcome your oral health questions and concerns.
+We look forward to working with you in Lynnwood, WA, to create the smile you deserve.

 Answers: A, B, A, B, C.